openstack/nova/nova/api/openstack/compute/rest_api_version_history.rst

     GET /os-simple-tenant-usage?limit={limit}&marker={instance_uuid}
     GET /os-simple-tenant-usage/{tenant_id}?limit={limit}&marker={instance_uuid}

-A tenant’s usage statistics may span multiple pages when the number of instances exceeds limit, and API consumers will need to stitch together the aggregate results if they still want totals for all instances in a specific time window, grouped by tenant.
+A tenant's usage statistics may span multiple pages when the number of instances exceeds limit, and API consumers will need to stitch together the aggregate results if they still want totals for all instances in a specific time window, grouped by tenant.